-- 25-feet of a surface water
+- 25-feet of a surface water;

-- 75-feet of a private water supply
+- 75-feet of a private water supply;

-- 200-feet from community water supply
+- · 200-feet from community water supply; and

-- 400-feet from municipal wells
+- 400-feet form municipal wells.

 Snow storage areas should be kept free of trash and debris.
 At a minimum, trash and debris should be removed from planned snow storage areas prior to the winter season and following snow melt in the spring.